C13L0/roll-your-own/README.md

     ```Bash
 $ git config --global user.name yourname
 ```
 NOTE: Yourname may be entered as “firstname lastname”, use apostrophes around yourname if using a space between first and last names.
-Example:  `$ git config –global user.name “Jane Smith” `
+Example:  $ git config –global user.name “Linda Green”

 4. Set your email for git identity: